The March of Time: Production

 The March of Time was based on a news documentary and dramatization series, also called The March of Time, that was first broadcast on CBS Radio in 1931.
+Produced by Madison Avenue advertising agency, Batten, Barton, Durstine & Osborn (BBDO), the series was designed to cross promote Time magazine on the radio.
 Usually called a newsreel series, The March of Time was actually a monthly series of short feature films twice the length of standard newsreels.
 The films were didactic, with a subjective point of view.
 The editors of Time described it as "pictorial journalism".
 Like its radio namesake, The March of Time included reporting, on-location shots, and dramatic reenactments.
 The March of Times relationship to the newsreel was compared to the weekly interpretive news magazine's relationship to the daily newspaper.The March of Time was launched February 1, 1935, in over 500 theaters.
 Each entry in the series was either a two- or three-reel film (20 or 30 minutes).
 Westbrook Van Voorhis, who hosted the radio program, served as narrator of the film series.
 The series, which finally totalled close to 200 segments, was an immediate success with audiences.
 Because of its high production costs—estimated at $50,000 per episode, released at the rate of about one episode per month—the series was a money loser.
 However, it remained in production for six years beyond the cancellation of the radio show on which it was based.

+The films were originally distributed by First Division Pictures, an independent distributor of minor-studio product.
+Major studio RKO Radio Pictures took over distribution in August 1935, and 20th Century-Fox began releasing the series in September 1942.
 At its peak The March of Time was seen by 25 million U.S. moviegoers a month.

 "Implicit in all March of Time issues was a kind of uncomplicated American liberalism — general good intentions, a healthy journalistic skepticism, faith in enlightened self-interest, and substantial pride in American progress and potential", wrote March of Time chronicler Raymond Fielding:

 The men who made the March of Time were not political theorists, they were journalists.
 For them, fascism, communism, and native demagogues seemed foreign to the American ethic, and they exposed and attacked them accordingly. … A cinematic agent provocateur, the March of Time turned over a lot of rocks, both at home and abroad, and illuminated the creatures it found beneath them.
 The demagogues and quacks whom they attacked in the 1930s may seem like obvious targets now, but they didn't seem so then.
 They were popular, powerful, frightening people, and the March of Time stood entirely alone in theatrical motion picture circles as a muckraker.